ealter/Elm-GUIs/paper/paper.md

  operate in its presence.

 Section 2 introduces Elm, signals, and the prohibition on signals of signals.
-It may be skipped by those already familiar with those topics.
+It is targeted to readers familiar with functional programming but not FRP, and may be skipped by those already familiar with Elm.
 Section 3 presents a first attempt at a menu and details the issue we encountered.
 Section 4 presents Elm's hover detection for DOM elements and how it can be extended to meet our needs.
 Section 5 analyzes TodoFRP.
 Section 6 explains our menu implementation in detail.
 Section 7 concludes with a notice to the Elm community.

 Sentences that need a home: